Importance of Prenatal Nutrition in the First 1,000 Days

 Importance of Prenatal Nutrition

-The first 1,000 days – the period between conception and a child’s second birthday –
+The first 1,000 days – the period between conception and a child’s second birthday –is a unique window of opportunity to enable all children to reach their full potential.

 It is the time of rapid development of the brain, the body, and the immune system, and nutrition provides the fuel that drives a child’s early development.